Operational interpretation of the vacuum and process matrices for identical particles: Introduction

 Moreover, while the dSD protocol employs only one photon, it is also relevant for multiphoton processes, which opens the question of the treatment of identical particles within the process matrix formalism.
-Also, taking into account the presence of the vacuum state, one is steered towards the generalisation of the process matrix formalism to systems with variable number of identical particles, to the second quantisation and ultimately quantum field theory (QFT).
+Also, taking into account the presence of the vacuum state, one is steered towards the application of the abstract process matrix formalism to systems with variable number of identical particles, to the second quantisation and ultimately generalisation to quantum field theory (QFT).
 See also a related work on the causal boxes framework~\cite{por:mat:mau:ren:tac}.

 In this work we give a detailed description and treatment of dSD protocol within the process matrix formalism.
 We analyse in detail the role of the vacuum in the protocol and the formalism, and its operational interpretation.
+Specifically, our aim is to discuss the following question:

-In particular, we compare the operation of interacting with the vacuum in the dSD protocol with the same interaction in the optical switch protocol.
-This comparison gives rise to a question of proper operational counting of general operations.
-In addition, we make use of the dSD protocol as an illuminative example to introduce the generalisation of the process matrix formalism to multipartite systems of identical particles.
+Our analysis of dSD protocol leads to a conclusion that the interaction with the vacuum should be considered an operation.
+The alternative would mean that one could extract information from the system at the final moment of the protocol without performing an operation at all.
+Since the same physical situation should always be described in the same way, we conclude that the interaction with the vacuum should be treated as an operation, and thus as a resource, in all quantum information protocols.
+This includes the optical implementation of the quantum switch protocol, leading one to infer that it features {\em four, rather than just two} operations, as was claimed in a number of papers \cite{ara:bra:cos:fei:gia:bru:15, bav:ara:bru:que:19, gue:rub:bru:18, pro:etal:15, rub:roz:fei:ara:zeu:pro:bru:wal:17, rub:roz:mas:ara:zyc:bru:wal:22}.
+In addition, we make use of the dSD protocol as an illuminative example to apply the process matrix formalism to multipartite systems of identical particles.